South Edmonton Sanitary Sewer (SESS) Line

-In 2017, the SSSF Oversight Committee decided to route the SESS system to the Gold Bar Wastewater Treatment Plant (WWTP).
+In 2017, the SSSF Oversight Committee decided to route the SESS system to the Gold Bar Wastewater Treatment Plant (GBWWTP).
 The SSSF Oversight Committee is chaired by the City of Edmonton.

 Sanitary flows from the City areas serviced by the SESS system are currently sent to Gold Bar Wastewater Treatment Plant through the existing sewer infrastructure.
 This has not increased the Gold Bar WWTP's impact on the surrounding area.

 EPCOR's forecasts of future sewage volumes for Edmonton show slow growth over time and this trend of slow growth will not change following completion of the SESS trunk line.
 There will be no major or sharp increase in flows of wastewater to Gold Bar following the completion of the SESS line.
 Currently Gold Bar WWTP already treats wastewater from south Edmonton today – the same wastewater that will be carried by the SESS system.
 There would be no major change in volumes coming to Gold Bar when the SESS is connected around 2038 – the same wastewater will arrive through a newer set of pipes.

 There is currently sufficient capacity at the Gold Bar WWTP to treat the growth in flows over time inside the existing fenceline and without any expansion of the plant footprint.

 This means we can safely treat all flows coming to the plant through 2061 without any impact to surrounding parkland, trail system and neighbouring communities.
 In fact there is no current or future risk to the community with future flows to public health and odour data demonstrated a continued decline.